Resveratrol Has the Potential to Treat Diabetes

 Jason Dyck has long believed that resveratrol might be a powerful antioxidant.

-Professor of the University of Alberta studied natural compounds for several years to explore the potential benefits of resveratrol for exercise, lowering blood pressure and heart health.
-Finally, resveratrol has potential to treat diabetes.
+Professor at the University of Alberta studied natural compounds for several years to explore the potential benefits of resveratrol for exercise, lowering blood pressure, and heart health.
+Finally, resveratrol has the potential to treat diabetes.

-To expand the findings, the scientists conducted second experiments, which extended the resveratrol from healthy mice for 6 weeks to 8 weeks.
+To expand the findings, the scientists conducted a second experiment, which extended the resveratrol from healthy mice for 6 weeks to 8 weeks.